-12. Place a new exhaust gasket into the cylinder head; then install the exhaust pipe.
+- PK170A - 12.
+Place a new exhaust gasket into the cylinder head; then install the exhaust pipe.
 Secure the exhaust pipe to the cylinder head studs with the two nuts.
-Tighten to 15 ft-lb.
+Tighten to 15 ft-lb (20.4 N-m).
 Using a new exhaust seal, install the muffler to the exhaust pipe and secure using the two springs.
 Connect the O2 sensor connector, then secure the wires to the frame using the previously marked location with a new cable tie.